|Nutritional Guidelines (per serving)|

-The Blue Blazer is definitely an advanced bartender's cocktail because it involves rolling flaming whiskey from one mug to another.
-The story behind the drink is that Jerry Thomas created it in the 1800's and etchings of him making the drink are possibly the most famous images of "The Professor" that survive today.
+The blue blazer is definitely a cocktail for advanced bartenders because it involves rolling flaming whiskey from one mug to another.
+The story behind the drink is that Jerry Thomas created it in the 1800s and etchings of him making the drink are possibly the most famous images of "The Professor" that survive today.

-Pour the Scotch, water, and sugar into a heat-resistant (silver-plated or pewter and tulip-shaped are recommended) mug with a handle.
+Pour the scotch, boiling water, and sugar into a heat-resistant (silver-plated or pewter and tulip-shaped are recommended) mug with a handle.

 Light the mix on fire.

 While still ablaze, roll the mix into an identical mug and back again.
-Do this about 4 to 5 times.
+Do this about four or five times.